ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 Running integration tests
 ============================

 In the following examples, we will use ``Docker`` to run integration tests locally.

-Be sure that you have :ref:`collection_prepare_environment` first.
+Ensure you have :ref:`collection_prepare_environment` first.

 We assume that you are in the ``~/ansible_collections/NAMESPACE/COLLECTION`` directory.